pavreh/deb-cup/README.md

 * Linux Mint 18.X.

 For other operating systems based on Ubuntu 17.10 please install Gedit.
 Operating systems which are not mentioned here are not tested.
-Deb Cup need not to work properly with them.
+Deb Cup need not work properly with them.

 https://launchpad.net/~pavreh/+archive/ubuntu/ppa